Jaxelr/ActiveDirectory/README.md

 # Active Directory Service

-This ws includes LDAP configuration pertaining to the MS AD for onsite utilization.
+This web service is an http wrapper over basic LDAP calls to the Microsoft Active Directory service, i mostly use it on clients for quick onsite discovery.

-## Known Challenges
+## Known Challenges & Issues

-Some requests to the LDAP can be incredibly costly and take a few seconds, to mitigate this scenario the onmemory cache has been included to help with recurring requests.
+Some requests to the LDAP can be incredibly costly and take a few seconds, to mitigate this scenario an in-memory cache has been included to help with recurring requests.

+- The Current operation of AuthenticateUser is not secure, and should be avoided for usage.
+- Use https if prod use is expected, since the content of these operations is sensitive in nature.

-## Configurations
+## Configuration

 Some configurations that are included on the appsettings are: